dberma02/budgee/README.md

 creating useful data visualizations.

-This project is still in progress, and only some of it's features have been implemented at this point.
+I am planning for the project to have three main components: A transactions table where one can view and categorize each of his/her transactions, a graphs page where one can see different breakdowns of his/her spending through multiple graphs, and a forecasts page where one can adjust his/her average monthly spending levels across spending categories, and view the impact of these spending changes on his/her future balance.

 The website uses Angular2 views which interact with a Ruby Rails API that sends and retrieves transaction data.
-When sent transaction data (formatted like a transaction csv downloaded from an actual bank), the API cleans and extracts relevant transaction information, and saves it to the database (I have been runnung the app with a local MySQL).
+When sent transaction data
+(formatted like a transaction csv downloaded from an actual bank), the API cleans and extracts relevant transaction information, and saves it to the database (I have been runnung the app with a local MySQL).
 The views recieve all data displayed in the transactions table and in all graphs from calls to the API.

-I am planning for the project to have three main components: A transactions table where one can view and categorize each of his/her transactions, a graphs page where one can see different breakdowns of his/her spending through multiple graphs, and a forecasts page where one can adjust his/her average monthly spending levels across spending categories, and view the impact of these spending changes on his/her future balance.

 So far, I have implemented most of the functionality necessary from the API.
 I have successfully implemented an early stage version of the table